Walt Disney World has officially re-opened and is getting back to business!

 Those of you who wish to arrive RIGHT at the parks’ opening should allow for increased travel time.
 You can also opt to drive or take a rideshare to avoid crowded bus lines.
 We’ll get back to all your rideshare options later!

 Disney’s Magical Express, the complimentary airport transfer bus, is also operating under slightly different terms.
 Under typical conditions, guests can have their checked baggage picked up from baggage claim delivered to their hotel room without them having to lift a finger.
 Now, guests must pick up their own luggage from baggage claim and bring it to the bus where it will be loaded by the driver.
 Once you arrive, you can choose to have your luggage stored or delivered to your room.
+Keep in mind that Disney’s Magical Express will be discontinued in 2022, so the service will only be available through the end of the year.

 The monorail has had its fair share of updates too!
 Cars are now split in half using a piece of vinyl meant to create a barrier between the two sides.
 Those of you who are uncomfortable in crowds should be aware that the fabric barrier is pretty flimsy and there are large gaps around the barrier and seats.
 It’s a “protective barrier” but in the loosest sense of the term!